-Discussion
+5 Discussion

-We explored predictors of misspellings such as <comprehensable>, and <avoidence>, in which the standard spelling of a target suffix is replaced by that of a similar-sounding suffix.
+We explored predictors of misspellings such as <comprehensable>, and <avoidence>, in which the standard spelling of a target suffix is replaced by that of a similar-sounding suffix, for the pairs -ible /able and -ance/-ence.
 Our general hypothesis was that these spelling variants would show systematic patterns, rather than occurring at random, and that they would reflect morphological boundary strength, among other factors.
-To explore that hypothesis, we examined spelling errors in one pair of suffixes differing in boundary strength, -ible /able, and one pair of roughly equal boundary strength, -ance/-ence.
 We also included the spelling <mint> of the suffix -ment (as in <statemint>) in our analysis, to ask whether occurrences of <mint> likewise reflected boundary strength.
 We evaluated two specific hypotheses, which we termed 'segmentability' and 'typicality', about the potential role of morphological boundary strength in spelling variation.
 In order to be able to include words with bound roots in the scope of our investigation, we developed a new, string-based, measure of base frequency.
 We validated the measure by comparing its behavior for words with free bases to more conventional estimates.
 There were several clear patterns, indicating that these spellings indeed did not occur randomly, as well as some evidence consistent with the hypothesis that they reflected morphological boundary strength, among other factors.